shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * The Recscalin' Footer is filled in with Gray to match, the headers are all White && the body is now grey style="background-color:#808080;"
 * Row && Column have margin-right && margin-left now are both 0.0 no padding is necessary.
 * Different data-widget-id for twitter feed.
-* Now you got a weather js.widget in the bottom there then I'm going to play around with it.
+* Now you got a weather js.widget in the bottom there.
-* This <weatherwidget-io> is displaying in Fahrenheit from this websites javascript [Forcast 7](https://forecast7.com/en/41d88n87d63/chicago/?unit=us)
+* This weatherwidget-io <weatherwidget-io> is displaying in Fahrenheit from this websites javascript [Forcast 7](https://forecast7.com/en/41d88n87d63/chicago/?unit=us)
 * I need to purchase an API to be able to use Accuweather to build javascript functions to communicate with its API
 * Now the buttons open up their webpages into a new tab with the "_blank" command.
+* Now all of the column images have the same border color as the color of the buttons, strawberry.
+Then the font inside is a banana yellow.
+* The button borders are now the hex color #000000 which is solid black.
+* I could only make the weather widget get a strawberry border.
+The twitter widget is not accepting a border perhaps because u can scroll.